-The rate of increase in prices of commodities and services accelerated inflation to 4.4% in 1H 2022, from 4.0% in the same period last year.
-Price pressures are stemming from high prices of fuels coupled with constraints in the supply of certain food products and second-round effects from transport fare and wage hikes.
+The rate of increase in prices of commodities and services accelerated inflation to 5.1% as of ytd-September, from 4.0% in the same period last year.
+Price pressures are stemming from the elevated global oil prices coupled with the rising domestic demand for goods and services as the economy continues to move away from the impact of the pandemic.
+Constraints in the supply of certain food products due to weather disturbances and second-round effects from transport fare and wage hikes also further push up the inflation.